.NET for VFP Developers Training

 phone.
 During each training session you simply connect to the training

-your machine.
 If multiple students at your company want to take the class

 (Note: Each participant must pay for the class) you can simply hook up a